 At SU Abroad, the health, wellness, and safety of our students are our highest priorities.
 Our pre-departure and onsite orientation sessions include extensive health and safety information to help students maintain their health and well-being throughout their term of study.
 We have an SU Abroad Case Manager dedicated to supporting students and their families, in the event that they have to manage medical or psychological crises, life traumas, and other concerns or barriers that impede their success while studying abroad.
-Please also review the Preparing to Go booklet for additional information.
+Please also review the Preparing to Go website for additional information.

 In order to be prepared for your travels, we want to remind you to ensure that your medication plans are set, and immunizations and vaccinations are up to date.
 If you have any general health inquiries as you prepare for your semester abroad, you may always contact SU Health Services at (315) 443-9005.
 If it is after hours, you may speak to the on-call provider by calling that same number.